 - Camping Pillow – We love these Therm-a-Rest camping pillow ones because they roll up to much smaller, take up less space but very comfy.
 (Medium for kids and Large for us adults).
 We actually took these pillows our entire 1 year trip around the world!

 - Dustpan & Brush – Great little tool to keep your tent clean from dirt during your camping stay and also for sweeping it out before you pack it up at the end of your trip.
 We like to get this size of dustpan and brush to make it easier.
+A must on the camping checklist with kids and dirt!

 Trailer Camping & Glamping Checklist

 For those who are renting or borrowing a trailer for a family camping trip here are some items that should be on your RV camping checklist.
 We also take only these items for sleeping when we are glamping or staying at a cabin on the lake.
+A must on your family camping checklist!

 - Sleeping Bags – We always bring our sleeping bags for when we borrow a trailer or rent one.
 It’s just easier for storage and we know it’s our sleeping gear.
+One of the family camping essentials!

 - Pillow – Bring along your pillow too for a good night’s rest!